riotnrrd-eu/riotnrrd-eu.github.io/_posts/2024-06-10-Recent-Appearances.markdown

 ![](/images/crip-on-beach.jpeg)

-The relaxed tone was a bit spoiled by trip home.
+The relaxed tone was a bit spoiled by the trip home.
 Deauville does have an airport, but it is not really well connected to anywhere much with scheduled flights.
 Instead, I had planned to ride the shuttle bus laid on by the event organisers back to Paris and catch a flight from there.
 So far so good, except we left Deauville fully three-quarters of an hour late, and then hit both construction and Friday afternoon rush-hour traffic.
 Fortunately I had foreseen this eventuality and had arranged for a mototaxi to meet me at the shuttle's destination in Neuilly to take me to CDG.

 ![](/images/taxi-moto-paris.jpg)